Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 For commands that use `render` the testing story is not great at the moment, but we're working on it.
 The problem is that we don't want to output things to the terminal during tests, but we still want a way to capture this output in a separate stream that we can then check.
-Ideally, the `ink` `render` function that our `render` functions use under the hood should be injectable from the outside so that for tests we can swap it for something that will render to a fake `stdout`.
+Ideally, the Ink `render` function that our `render` functions use under the hood should be injectable from the outside so that for tests we can swap it for something that will render to a fake `stdout`.
 We'd then be able to get this fake stream's frames and compare them with our expectations.
 This is still WIP.